sharkrf/osp-http-api/README.md

 ### dmrautocal.cgi

-You can periodically query this CGI to get current DMR demodulation mode auto calibration status.
+You can periodically query (GET) this CGI to get current DMR demodulation mode auto calibration status.
 Also you can change this connector's modem RX/TX frequencies.
 When the frequencies are changed, the connector is restarted.

 State can be: